Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/giant_slayer.md

+---
+category: items
+layout: page
 name: Giant Slayer
-type: weapon
+tag: weapon

-# Giant Slayer
+title: Giant Slayer
+---

 _Weapon (any axe or sword), rare_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.